 Daffodils have become a symbol of hope for cancer patients.
-The Hospital Auxiliary was able to donate more than $5,300 to the Cancer Center at Lowell General Hospital from the sale of daffodils, plants, baked goods and arrangements.
-This money will be used to purchase bariatric chairs and books for the Palliative Care Department who work with patients and their families during the end-of-life care process.
+The Hospital Auxiliary was able to donate more than $5,000 to the Cancer Center at Lowell General Hospital from the sale of daffodils, plants, baked goods and arrangements.
+This money will be used to renovate the Cancer Center’s Patient Resource Library as well as provide holiday meals to patients undergoing treatment in the Cancer Center.

-The daffodil, a symbol of hope for cancer patients, provided sunshine color and opportunity to enhance friendships for all Auxiliians who participated.
+The daffodil, a symbol of hope for cancer patients, provided sunshine color and opportunity to enhance friendships for all Auxilians who participated.